Welcome to the world of electronics!

 LEDs are common microcontroller output devices, but they’re not considered to be loads.
 Find out more about their interesting behaviour and how to use them.

-These introductory programming activities are designed for use with the Educational Starter configuration of our ARPS circuit combined with an actual Arduino UNO.
-Since many of the ARPS programming activities work great in the Tinkercad circuit simulator using a virtual Arduino, we shared all of them here so that you can start developing your programming skills without having to purchase and assemble any hardware first, or even install any programming software.
+These introductory programming activities are designed for use with our ARPS circuits assembled in their simplest form – we call the minimal components version of our circuits the Educational Starter configuration.
+Since most of the ARPS programming activities work great in Tinkercad, we shared all of them here to let you start developing your programming skills without having to purchase or assemble any circuits, or install any software.
 It all just works in Tinkercad!

-Each of these introductory activities includes a complete, working program pre-loaded into the Tinkercad code editor.
-The main program code is followed by Programming Analysis Activities to help reinforce and expand your understanding of concepts introduced in the original program, as well as Programming Activities to extend and apply your knowledge and skills while letting you create new programs.
+Each of these introductory activities includes its own complete, working program template and learning activities pre-loaded into the Tinkercad code editor.
+The Programming Analysis Activities that follow the main program help to reinforce and expand understanding of the concepts introduced in the example program, and the Programming Activities help learners extend and apply the new knowledge and skills they’ve gained while creating new programs that build on the concepts introduced in the example program.

 Intro-1: Input and Output

-If you’re ready to start learning Arduino programming, one of the first things you’ll need to know how to do is read inputs and control outputs.
-Start learning here!
+If you’re ready to start learning Arduino programming, one of the first things you’ll need to know is how to read inputs and control outputs.
+Start learning that here!

 Intro-4: Functions

-As programs start to get longer and more complex you’ll want to divide your program tasks into functions, and understanding how they work enables you to use other people’s pre-made functions as well.
+As your programs start to get longer and more complex you’ll want to divide its tasks into functions.
+Understanding how functions work enables you to use other people’s pre-made functions as well.
+Lear more here:

 Intro-2: Variables

-The next step after learning to use inputs and outputs is implementing variables to store the state of your program or your circuit’s inputs.
+The next step after learning to use inputs and outputs is learning how to use constants and variables to store and control the state of your program or its circuits.

 Intro-5: Analogue Input

-Digital inputs were an easy way to start, but for more accuracy you’ll need to learn about analogue input.
-The companion serial debugging techniques introduced in this activity will help you make sense of the inputs.
+Digital inputs are the simplest way to get started, but for more versatility you’ll want to learn about analogue inputs.
+The companion serial debugging techniques will help you make sense of your analog inputs.

 Intro-3: Loops

 The real reason we invented computers was to do our work for us.
-Loops allow your microcontroller to do its tasks a certain number of times, or forever.
+Loops make it easy for your microcontroller to do its tasks again, and again, and again…

 ARPS starter program templates

-These starter program templates use the Tinkercad equivalent of the full ARPS circuit to let you explore the capabilities of ARPS and get a head start on different types of robot programs.
-All of these circuits can be used with any of the introductory Arduino programming activities as well.
+These starter program templates use the Tinkercad equivalent of the full ARPS and ARPS2 circuits to help you get a head start on creating different types of robot programs.
+Start creating your robot code and working on its functions before you finish assembling the real hardware!

-The fully-built ARPS robot circuit can be used to simulate the operation of all of the parts of ARPS within Tinkercad, and the included source code can act as a template for your future robot programs.
+These fully-built robot circuits can be used to simulate the operation of all of the components built into ARPS and ARPS2, and the included source code can be used as a template for your future robot programs.

-This full ARPS circuit includes a starter program template that can be used to make a simple line-following robot.
-The included program code helps you test your robot’s motors.
+These circuits include a starter program template that can help you to as you plant and build a simple line-following robot.
+The included program code shows you how to test your robot’s sensors and motors.

-Get a start on structuring a simple classroom Sumo robot program with this starter template.
-Start by testing your motor and sensor code in Tinkercad before programming your Sumo robot.
+Get a head start on structuring a simple classroom Sumo robot program with this starter program.
+Start by testing your robot’s sensors and motors, and then start working on each of the Sumo robot’s operating modes.

 Electronics Lab Activities

-These electronics lab activities are designed to be printed out for students to use to explore electronics concepts using real components on breadboards.
-They will help to get beginners used to building and testing circuits on breadboards, and using power supplies and multimeters for test measurements.
+These electronics lab activities are PDF files designed to be printed out and used by students to explore electronics concepts using real components on breadboards.
+They will help in getting beginners used to building and testing circuits on breadboards, connecting power supplies, and using multimeters to make measurements.
 The activities are coded to align with selected courses in the Ontario Computer Technology curriculum, but feel free to use them for students at any grade or level that you feel is appropriate.

 Beginner Activities (TEJ2O)